keephq/keep/docs/docs/throttles/one-until-resolved.md

 For example:

-1. Alert triggered -> Action triggered
+1. Alert executed and action were triggered as a result -> the alert status is now "Firing".
-2. Alert triggered again -> Action is not triggered
+2. Alert executed again and action should be triggered -> the action will be throttled.
-3. Alert resolved ->  Action is not triggered, since alert resolved
+3. Alert executed and no action is required -> the alert status is now "Resolved".
-4. Alert triggered again -> Action is triggered
+4. Alert exectued and action were triggered -> the action is triggered

 ## How to use
 Add the following attribute to your action: